-- Disqualification means that the Athlete, the Horse(s), and/or a combination of both is/are disqualified from the Competition at issue or from the entire Event.
+- 1. Disqualification means that the Athlete, the Horse(s), and/or a combination of both is/are disqualified from the Competition at issue or from the entire Event.
 Disqualification may also be retroactive. - 2.
-The Ground Jury may impose disqualification in the following cases: - 2.1. entering the arena on foot once the Competition has started; - exercising Horses in the arena or jumping or attempting to jump an obstacle without the permission of the Ground Jury (see JRs Art.
-202.2, 202.5 and 202.6); - 2.3. jumping or attempting to jump the practice obstacle in the arena more times than authorised (see JRs Art.
-202.4, 240.1.6 and 262.1.9); - 2.4. jumping or attempting to jump any obstacle in the arena or an obstacle forming part of a subsequent Competition (see JRs Art.
-202.5); - 2.5. retiring, before a jump-off, without permission of the Ground Jury or without valid reason; - 2.6. exercising Horses during the course of an Event over obstacles different from those provided by the OC (see JRs Art.
-240.1.5 and 201.4); - jumping the obstacles in the schooling areas in the wrong direction or jumping the practice obstacle, if any, in the arena in the wrong direction (see JRs Art.
-201.4 and 202.4); - all cases of abuse and/or ill treatment of Horses reported by a member of the Ground Jury or of the Appeal Committee or by a Steward, including, but not limited to, cases arising under Annex XI of the Veterinary RegulationsVRs Art.
-1034 (Standard Method of Examination for Hypersensitivity); - 3.
-Mandatory Disqualification - 3.1 Horses bleeding on the flank(s), in the mouth or nose or marks indicating excessive use of spurs or of the whip anywhere on the Horse (in minor cases of blood in the mouth, such as where a Horse appears to have bitten its tongue or lip, Officials may authorize the rinsing or wiping of the mouth and allow the Athlete to continue; any further evidence of blood in the mouth will result in Disqualification.); - 3.2 It is forbidden to jump unauthorised obstacles in any place on the showground or to leave the showground with the horse for any purpose during the period of the Event.
+The Ground Jury may impose Disqualification in the following cases: - 2.1. entering the arena on foot once the Competition has started; - 2.2. exercising Horses in the arena or jumping or attempting to jump an obstacle without the permission of the Ground Jury (see JRs Art.
+202.2, 202.5 and 202.6); - jumping or attempting to jump the practice obstacle in the arena more times than authorised (see JRs Art.
+202.4, 240.2.6 and 262.1.9); - 2.4. jumping or attempting to jump any obstacle in the arena or an obstacle forming part of a subsequent Competition (see JRs Art.
+202.5); - 2.5. retiring, before a jump-off, without permission of the Ground Jury or without valid reason; - exercising Horses during the course of an Event over obstacles different from those provided by the OC (see JRs Art.
+240.2.5 and 201.4); - 2.7. jumping the obstacles in the schooling areas in the wrong direction or jumping the practice obstacle, if any, in the arena in the wrong direction (see JRs Art.
+201.4 and 202.4); - 2.8. all cases of abuse and/or ill treatment of Horses reported by a member of the Ground Jury or of the Appeal Committee or by a Steward, or by any other person to an Official (see GRs Art.
+142.2) including, but not limited to, cases arising under VRs Art.
+1034 (Standard Method of Examination for Limb Sensitivity); - 3.
+Mandatory Disqualification - 3.1 Horses bleeding on the flank(s), in the mouth or nose or marks indicating excessive use of spurs or of the whip anywhere on the Horse (in minor cases of blood in the mouth, such as where a Horse appears to have bitten its tongue or lip, Officials may authorize the rinsing or wiping of the mouth and allow the Athlete to continue; any further evidence of blood in the mouth will result in Disqualification.);

+3.2 It is forbidden to jump unauthorised obstacles in any place on the showground or to leave the showground with the horse for any purpose during the period of the Event.
 This will result in Disqualification.